mongodb/docs-app-services/source/includes/api-get-application-id.rst

-To find an App ID, make a request to the Atlas App Services :admin-api-endpoint:`GET /groups/{groupid}/apps <operation/adminListApplications>` API endpoint.
+To find an App ID, send a request to the :admin-api-endpoint:`List All Apps <operation/adminListApplications>` API endpoint.

-This request has the following format, referencing the ``access_token`` and the Group ID:

 .. code-block:: sh